rsnodgrass/hass-flo-water/README.md

   password: your_flo_password
 ```

-Advanced configuration to limit sensors to a single location (if multiple houses on a single account).
+The following is an advanced configuration to limit sensors to a single location (if multiple houses on a single account).
 The location_id can be found by turning logging to DEBUG for `pyflowater` component, or installing [`pyflowater`](https://github.com/rsnodgrass/pyflowater) and running the `example-client.py` script to show all information about your Flo devices.

 ```yaml
 flo: